Whether you want to retire or start a new business, having an exit strategy can smooth the process.

 Tip: Experts recommend using a non-recourse bill of sale when liquidating assets of your small business.
 This means that the buyer accepts

 the risks associated with the goods they’re buying.
 This will help you move on to new ventures with a clean slate.

 Are you ready for next steps?

-Action tip: There may be tax implications in either a sale or liquidation.
+Tip: There may be tax implications in either a sale or a liquidation.
 A professional can help you assess the situation.
 (If you aim to claim tax credits associated with a liquidation, make sure you file dissolution documents.)

-How you decide to wind down your business can help pave the way for future opportunities, both personal and professional.
-Perhaps exiting your current business will free up the time and money you need to open a new business you’ve always dreamed of.
+How you decide to wind down your small business can help pave the way for future opportunities, both personal and professional.
+Perhaps your exit strategy will free up the time and money you need to open a new business you’ve always dreamed of.
+Or maybe you’ll get to spend more time traveling or visiting friends and family.
 Our worksheet can help you dive deeper into some of the questions raised in this article about whether you’re ready to move on.